baking-bad/tezos-etherlink-bridge-ts-sdk/README.md

   }
 });
 ```

-Start the TokenBridge instance to receive real-time updates of user transfers, use caching and other internal mechanisms:
+Start the TokenBridge instance to set up a websocket connection for future real-time updates of user transfers, initiate caching, and enable other internal mechanisms:

 ```ts
 // ...